-Brazil bans sale of Dutch co's breast implantsJanuary 11th, 2012 in Other /
+Brazil bans sale of Dutch co's breast implantsJanuary 11, 2012 in Medicine & Health / Other

 (AP) -- The sale of Dutch-branded breast implants made by a French company at the center of an international scandal has been banned in Latin America's biggest country, Brazil's health ministry said Wednesday.

 The ministry's National Agency for Sanitary Vigilance said in a statement that the banned implants were sold by Rofil Medical Nederland BV.

 The agency later announced that the government will pay for the removal of ruptured implants sold by Rofil and France's now-defunct Poly Implant Prothese company.